fabbbbbbyy/leetcode/Solutions/src/BasicCalculatorII/README.md

 ## Insight

 By default, the first 'operation' is addition, because we just want to add the first number onto the stack normally.
-Subsequent operations have to be kept in a variable to be referenced for future numbers.
+Subsequent operations will have to be kept in a variable to be referenced for future numbers.

 +: Push onto the stack.